LearnersGuild/guide/Policies/Drug_and_Alcohol_Policy.md

 Illegal drugs should not be used, bought, sold, or distributed, either in the office or outside of the office while representing Learners Guild.

-Guild members must not be noticeably affected by by alcohol or drug use (legal or illegal) during guild hours.
+Guild members must not be noticeably affected by alcohol or drug use (legal or illegal) during guild hours.

 Members who violate this policy may be asked to leave.